alfredbaudisch/alfredbaudisch.com/content/projects/pardallmarkdown/index.md

 -   Documentation websites
 -   Wikis
 -   FAQs
 -   Any kind of website actually?
-Even e-commerce websites, where you can use PardallMarkdown’s parsed content as product pages, and more.
+Even e-commerce websites, where you can use PardallMarkdown's parsed content as product pages, and more.
 -   Any application that needs content?